wilsond-gds/vsc-learn/read-more.md

 Both files have the same content on both branches?

 I am going to add this code and checkout this branch.

+I am going to add more code and then go to the other branch.